On the Signature of a Path in an Operator Algebra: Group of signatures

-Looking again at the formal Peano-Picard expansion sketched in \eqref{eqn:seriesexpansion}, we see a sum of full contraction operators $\{\mathbb{X}^{\tau}_{s,t}\}_{\tau\in \lpbt} $ applied to generic elements of the algebra $\mathcal{A}$, those operators appear thus as the fundamental objects to generalise in a rough path setting.
+Looking again at the formal Peano--Picard expansion sketched in \eqref{eqn:seriesexpansion}, we see a sum of full contraction operators $\{\mathbb{X}^{\tau}_{s,t}\}_{\tau\in \lpbt} $ applied to generic elements of the algebra $\mathcal{A}$, those operators appear thus as the fundamental objects to generalise in a rough path setting.
 As explained in the previous section, we were forced to consider partial contraction operators indexed by levelled binary forests to write the Chen relation for these operators.
 These operators appear as coefficients of an endomorphism $\mathbb{X}$ acting on $\lpbt({\sf \mathcal{A}})$.
-These "coefficients" associated with forests can not be related to the "coefficients" associated with trees if $\mathcal{A}$ is truly infinite dimensional.
-A bit more formally, the application co-restricting an endomorphism $\mathbb{X}_{s,t}$, for any pair of times $s<t$ to $\mathbb{C}\,\left[\sbt\right]$
+These ``coefficients'' associated with forests can not be related to the ``coefficients'' associated with trees if $\mathcal{A}$ is truly infinite-dimensional.
+A bit more formally, the application corestricting an endomorphism $\mathbb{X}_{s,t}$, for any pair of times $s<t$ to $\mathbb{C} [\sbt ]$

-is not injective, \emph{we are lacking relations between partial and full contractions operators.} Worth is the fact, that data of $\mathbb{X}$ is in fact equivalent to the data of all iterated integrals of $X$, so that the previous section is in fact a mere, though much more intricated reformulation of the classical theory.
-Yet, we explain in this section how to get rid of this partial contraction operators while maintaining a Chen relation for an object comprising only full-contraction operators.
-These partial contraction operators are turned into "technical proxys", that can be constructed from the operators associated to levelled trees and bearing no additional information on small scale behaviour of the paths, but allows for an efficient formulation of the Chen relation.
+is not injective, \emph{we are lacking relations between partial and full contraction operators}.
+Worth is the fact, that data of $\mathbb{X}$ is in fact equivalent to the data of all iterated integrals of~$X$, so that the previous section is in fact a mere, though much more intricated reformulation of the classical theory.
+Yet, we explain in this section how to get rid of these partial contraction operators while maintaining a Chen relation for an object comprising only full contraction operators.
+These partial contraction operators are turned into ``technical proxies'', that can be constructed from the operators associated with levelled trees and bear no additional information on the small-scale behaviour of the paths but allows for an efficient formulation of the Chen relation.